 There are many other important factors you should consider before joining an umbrella scheme.

 Given that there is not a large difference in the weekly / monthly fees charged by most umbrella companies, we recommend that you consider some other important factors when differentiating between schemes, such as service guarantees, if there are any hidden entry or exit fees, or any ‘perks’ you may gain by joining a specific scheme.

 Make sure you also seek recommendations from other contractor colleagues who have been in the game for some time.

-Our umbrella company partner, Churchill Knight, have an exclusive deal for our visitors – just £12 per week (for a limited time).
+Our umbrella company partner, Churchill Knight, has an exclusive deal for our visitors – just £12 per week (for a limited time).